 The PhD fellow will be connected to a specific work package within the project and will be supervised by the project leader.
 The PhD will contribute to the main project through their particular case study.
-The PhD fellow will either work on a) comparative study of a Nordic SF tradition and a non-Anglophone European SF tradition such as Eastern European SF or Welsh SF, or b) a comparative study of two or more Nordic SF traditions.
+The PhD fellow can choose one of these options for their research topic: a) a Nordic SF tradition; b) a non-Anglophone SF tradition; or c) a comparative study of multiple European SF traditions.

-Proposals for the position must demonstrate an awareness of contemporary theoretical developments in SF research.
+Proposals for the position should demonstrate an awareness of contemporary theoretical developments in SF research.
 Ideally, applicants should have been engaged in SF arts, SF community or SF fandom work.
 Knowledge of Digital Humanities methods and/or other innovative methods of analysis may be considered a plus.
 Applicants can work on any media, including literature, film, video games, and other arts.

 Applicants should frame their project proposals within the overall framework of the SCIENCE FICTIONALITY project and be familiar with the overall project’s contents and objectives.
 For more information about the project and the different work packages, see the project website.
 If you have any questions, please contact the project leader, Bodhisattva Chattopadhyay ([email protected])